GTC7788/raindropDetection/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;InceptionV1 architecture

-*(This repo contains the raindrop classification and detection demonstration code (and associated supporting files))*
+*(This repository contains the raindrop classification, detection demonstration code and associated supporting files)*

 ## Abstract
 The presence of raindrop induced image distortion has a significant negative impact on the performance of a wide